 All major buses have free WiFi so you can also work or play on the bus.
 Wanderu is a great site to check out to view many of the bus options between Boston and Washington, or anywhere else in the United States.

 Driving Between Boston and Washington D.C.

 If you own a car and are traveling for leisure, driving can be a good option, especially if you want to do some day trips to interesting Washington, DC area attractions like Mount Vernon or nearby wineries in Virginia.
 Renting a car could also be a good option, but it depends what your priorities are.
-If you’re visiting D.C for several days primarily to see museums, the US Capitol Building and White House, you might want to leave the car at home.
+If you’re visiting D.C for to tour museums and attractions, you may want to leave the car at home.
 Be careful with rental quotes because insuring a car can cost significantly more than the rate you found if you need to purchase insurance.
-You can buy third party insurance through third party sites like Hotwire, but you may not be covered for incidentals like loss of revenue for the rental car company while the car is being repaired.
+You can buy third party insurance through third party sites like Hotwire.
+But you may not be covered for incidentals like loss of revenue for the rental car company while the car is being repaired.

-Washington, DC also has some of the worst traffic in the country and you can encounter heavy traffic down along Interstate-95 as well.
+Washington, DC also has some of the worst traffic in the country.
+You may also encounter heavy traffic along Interstate-95 as it’s often busy.
 Another downside is high parking fees in Washington, DC – like many cities.
-But if you do drive you can stay outside Washington, DC, often for significantly less, and this would also offer free overnight parking.
+But if you do drive, you can stay outside Washington, DC.
+It is often significantly less, especially when you factor in free overnight parking.

 The distance from Boston to D.C. is 440 miles (708 km) and will take a minimum of around 7 hours with no traffic or stops at a sane driving speed.
 You also won’t be able to get any work done if you’re driving either.
 Though for some, the drive itself is an excuse not to be working!

 What do you think of the travel options between Boston and D.C.?
 If you have stories to share, let us know in the comments!